Why is Good Credit Important?

 {{searchResultSnippet}}

 In this lesson, students play the role of credit providers and assess the credit worthiness of an individual with a loan request and randomly selected borrower characteristics.
-Students assess the riskiness of lending to the individual and then decide whether or not to approve or deny the loan request.
+Students assess the riskiness of lending to the individual.

 College Choice 101: Choosing the Right College for You